bnadji/BAlert/README.md

 measured from the right side of the window.

 - `Y`: the vertical distance measured from the top of the alert box to the top of the window.
-The valid values have the same interpretation as above, except replace horizontal with vertical,  width with height and left and right with top and down respectively.
+Values have the same interpretation as in `X` above, except replace horizontal with vertical,  width with height and left and right with top and down respectively.

 - `staggerX`: in cases where multiple consecutive alerts are displayed that have the same `X` and `Y` position,